lore1379/SobelFilter/README.md

 Detailed explaination of the project can be found [here](Report.pdf).

-The present implementations work with PNG, JPG and BMP input images who can be stored in imgs_in folder.
+The present implementations work with PNG, JPG and BMP input images which can be stored in imgs_in folder.
 Results will be found in imgs_out folder.

 In order to run the CUDA version, make sure you have a CUDA-compatible GPU and its corresponding CUDA drivers, as well as the nvidia-cuda-toolkit to compile CUDA programs.